Essity B 296.8 (+2.7 SEK) on 30-Mar-2023 17:29

 3) Ethical Audit

-Based on the overall risk score calculated for the supplier the procurement manager decides if the supplier is to be approved or not.
-In addition, different types of mitigating actions can be agreed for the suppliers, such as an corrective action plan in case of non-conformities.
+Based on the overall risk score calculated for the supplier, the procurement manager decides if the new supplier can be approved or not, or, for existing suppliers, if business relation can continue.
+In addition, different types of mitigating actions can be implemented for the suppliers, such as a corrective action plan in case of non-conformities or as general risk reduction.

 Essity’s general approach is that it is better to remain with suppliers and improve the situation, rather than walking away from a business relation and potentially leave the workers in an even worse situation.
 Terminating a relationship should be the last option.